Skip to content

 The above co-ordinates are for a spot by the visitors centre and this is where you start.
 Parking is adjacent and disabled parking is sign-posted.

-The Cache container is a camouflaged Lock n Lock Container containing a Log book, Pen, Laminated Cache Note, (please leave on the top) and a selection of swaps suitable for young and old.
+The Cache container is a small bison containing a Log book only these days.
 To find the cache you will need to take a short circular walk around Meadley's Meadow (Map) and collect some numbers along the way.
-These will give you the co-ordinates for the micro cache location (don’t worry there’s no ivy involved, this was the original container's hide).
+These will give you the co-ordinates for the micro cache location.

 B = How many Horizontal bars on the gate?